tytso/xfstests-bld/Documentation/kvm-quickstart.md

         dnf install qemu-kvm wget2 gcc git make

+    For openSUSE Tumbleweed:

+        zypper in qemu wget2 gcc git make

 2. Run the following commands to install the xfstests-bld repository and install the necessary scripts into the bin directory in your home directory.
 If ~/bin isn't in your PATH, edit your dotfiles